MailTape/MailTape-v1/_posts/2015-08-16-Monsoonsiren.md

 Monsoonsiren:**"**I can't quite articulate precisely how this piece makes me feel.
 To call it cathartic would be a cliche.**"**

 <p id="outroduction">
 That's all folks, thanks to [Monsoonsiren](https://projectmooncircle.bandcamp.com/album/falstrati) for his selection and all of his inspiring work.
-Thanks to [Celestin] (http://slipontherock.com) for the gorgeous illustration and [Sidd’] (http://apeacefulending.tumblr.com) + PS KY for the nicely put words!</p>
+Thanks to [Celestin](http://slipontherock.com) for the great illustration and [Sidd’](http://apeacefulending.tumblr.com) + PS KY for the nicely put words!</p>